amontalvof/legislative-news-backend/README.md

 > Steps to run the applications

 1. Clone the repository
-2. Run `npm install` in the root directory in both frontend and backend directories
+2. Run `npm install` in the root directory
-3. Fill in the `.env` file in the backend directory use the .en.template file as a guide
+3. Fill in the `.env` file, use the `.env.template` file as a guide
 4. In your MySql database run the fallowing script

 ```sql